leo-you/leoyou.github.io/content/project/Fake-News-Classification/index.md

 image:
   caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
-summary: Build a classifier to identify fake news
+summary: Build a classifier to identify fake news from real news
 tags:
 - Educational
 - Python